Chlecer/Software-Engineering/gRPC.md

 **gRPC: A High-Performance Remote Procedure Call (RPC) Framework**

 gRPC is an open-source, high-performance framework for Remote Procedure Calls (RPC) developed by Google.
 It is designed to solve the challenges associated with distributed systems communication and has gained widespread adoption in both the industry and open-source communities.
+The "g" letter in "gRPC" doesn't have a specific meaning like "Remote" or another word.
+It's simply a part of the name, and it doesn't represent a specific word or concept.
+The "gRPC" name is a unique identifier for this technology, and it doesn't break down into individual words or acronyms.
+It's simply the name of the framework, and the "g" is not associated with any particular word.

 **What Is RPC, and What Problems Does gRPC Solve?**